mjhea0/django-interactive-charts-post/README.md

 ## Conclusion

-In this article we learned how to serve data with Django and then visualize it using Chart.js.
+In this article, we learned how to serve data with Django and then visualize it using Chart.js.
 We also looked at three different approaches we can use to integrate charts into your Django administration.

 Grab the code from the [django-interactive-charts](https://github.com/duplxey/django-interactive-charts) repo on GitHub.